juancolacelli/juancolacelli.com/content/blog/00007-welcome-to-the-dark-side/index.en.md

 ---
-title: "Welcome to the Dark Side"
+title: Welcome to the Dark Side
 date: 2020-03-02T02:55:39-03:00
-description: "Game now it's in darkness, and it has lasers!"
+description: Game now it's in darkness, and it has lasers!
 tags: [pixelart, platformer, droid7]
 authors: [juancolacelli]
 aliases: [/gamedev/welcome-to-the-dark-side/]